-(i) Revenue from child care centres
+i.
+Revenue from child care centres

-Fees paid by families and/or the Australian Government (Child Care Benefit, Child Care Tax Rebate and Child Care Subsidy) and the Singapore Government are recognised as and when a child attends a child care service, as under AASB 15 Revenue from Contracts with Customers this is when the customer has consumed the benefits of this service (satisfies its performance obligation).
+Fees paid by families and/or the Australian Government (Child Care Subsidy) are recognised as and when a child is booked to attend a child care service, as under AASB 15 Revenue from Contracts with Customers this is when the customer has consumed the benefits of this service (satisfies its performance obligation).